History of Kenny Smith in Timeline

 Kenny Smith

-Kenny "The Jet" Smith is an American sports commentator and former professional basketball player.
-He played in the NBA from 1987 to 1997 for six teams, including the Sacramento Kings, Atlanta Hawks, and Houston Rockets.
+Kenny Smith, nicknamed "the Jet," is an American sports commentator and former NBA player.
+He played from 1987 to 1997 for multiple teams, including the Sacramento Kings, Atlanta Hawks, and Houston Rockets.
 Smith achieved significant success with the Houston Rockets, winning two consecutive NBA championships.
-Following his playing career, Smith transitioned to broadcasting, becoming a well-known sports commentator.
+After his playing career, he transitioned to sports commentary.

 March 8, 1965: Kenneth Smith Born

-On March 8, 1965, Kenneth Smith, later known as Kenny "the Jet" Smith, was born.
-He became a sports commentator and former NBA player.
+On March 8, 1965, Kenneth Smith, later known as "the Jet", was born.
+He would become a sports commentator and former NBA player.

 1983: Start of College Career